CYBAVO/sofa_mock_server/README.md

 <a name="query-notification-callback-by-id"></a>
-## Query notification callback by ID

-Used to query if the callback exist or not by id, you can use this api for double confirming if an deposit callback is really existed or not.
+### Query Callback Detail

+Query the detailed information of the callback by its serial ID.
+It can be used to reconfirm whether a deposit callback exists.

+##### Request

 **POST** /v1/sofa/wallets/`WALLET_ID`/notifications/get\_by_id